ICCH Bulletin of December 18, 2022

-23 December - Opportunity to receive the Sacrament of Penance and Reconciliation after Mass.
+- 18 December - Opportunity to celebrate the Sacrament of Penance and Reconciliation this Sunday before Mass, from 11:30am in the parish office.